Swapnilgupta8585/Swapnilgupta8585/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Swapnil Gupta
+Hi👋, I'm Swapnil Gupta
-I build full-stack apps with Go, Python, and React.
+- 🚀 I build full-stack apps with Go, Python, and React.
 Currently diving deeper into backend engineering, exploring Docker, CI/CD and Kubernetes.

-Big fan of learning by building
+- 🛠️ Big fan of learning by building
-I'm currently exploring backend or full-stack roles, ideally working with Go or Python and React.
+- 🌱 I'm currently exploring backend or full-stack roles, ideally working with Go/Python and React.
-Would love to work at a startup where I can learn fast and make an impact early.
+- 🧑‍💻 I would love to work at a startup where I can learn quickly and make an impact early.
-Always happy to connect, share ideas, or learn from others!
+- 📫 Always happy to connect, share ideas, or learn from others!